Members area

 What to do if your child is unhappy with the support they’ve received during their transition

-Sometimes young people receive poor advice and not enough time is spent talking with them about their transition.
-For example, their options might not be properly explained to them.
-If your child is unhappy with the support they’ve received they can complain to a teacher they trust or use their school/college’s complaint system.
+Sometimes young people receive poor advice or not enough time is spent talking with them about their transition.
+Their options might not be properly explained to them.
+If your child is unhappy with the support they’ve received, they can complain to a teacher they trust or use their school or college’s complaint system.

 If you would like to make a complaint on your child’s behalf, see the relevant page for more information: